 What types of processing identified as likely high risk are involved? - Transferring 'special category' data from the school to the cloud.
 Storage of personal and 'special category data in the Cloud.
-However, in terms of using Microsoft Teams the use of special category data will be limited to the lawful basis as outlined in the school's Privacy Notice (Pupil).

 What is the nature of the data? - Pupil data relates to personal identifiers and contacts (such as name, unique pupil number, contact details and address).
 Characteristics (such as ethnicity, language, nationality, gender, religion, data of birth, country of birth, free school meal eligibility).
 Special education needs, safeguarding information, medical and administration (doctors information, child health, dental health, allergies, medication and dietary requirements).
 Attendance information, assessment, attainment and behavioral information.
 The school also obtains data on parents/guardians/carers including their name, address, telephone number and e-mail address.